lwheinsberg/dbGaPCheckup/vignettes/dbGaPCheckup_vignette.md

 ```

 In the above chunk, `check_report` determines that all 15 checks were
 passed!
-But ALERT — this is misleading!!!!!
-Rerunning the check with our
+But ALERT — this is misleading a we forgot to include an
-missing value codes defined, we now see an issue at
+important parameter!!!!!
+Rerunning the check with our missing value
-`missing_value_check`, which underscores the importance of specifying
+codes defined, we now see an issue at `missing_value_check`, which
-missing value codes.
+underscores the importance of specifying missing value codes.

 ``` r
 e3_report.v2 <- check_report(DD.dict.B, DS.data.B, non.NA.missing.codes=c(-9999))